 Angola and Rwanda are unlikely to militarily intervene in DRC unless there are significant escalations of violence in Kinshasa or along their borders.
-Mutiny and coup attempt risks will be heightened if widespread and sustained anti-Kabila protests coincide with the non-payment of security forces wages.
+Mutiny and coup attempt risks, while unlikely, will be heightened if sustained anti-Kabila protests coincide with the non-payment of security forces wages.
 From early 2019, Mai-Mai militias will be increasingly likely to raid or capture for up to 48 hours medium-size localities in the Kivus, but MONUSCO troops will likely protect or assist in retaking Goma, Bukavu, and Uvira, mitigating Kivus civil war risks.
 Violent incidents involving Ugandan or Burundian security forces along their respective borders are unlikely to escalate into wider conflict.

 Vaccinations required to enter the country